Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Agnes Grey by Anne Brontë

 Before I read it, I thought she was a weak woman who suffered from asthma for a long time, with an introverted and contemplative character.
-Her words were sad and sad, and even though they made people feel sad, she was between the expression of self-emotion or heavy reflection and preaching.
+Her words were sad and sad, and even though they made people feel sad, she was between the expression of self-emotion and heavy reflection and preaching.
 Even if the work is attractive, it does not make me feel any admiration for the author.

 The book is not thick, and the beginning is not a long and charming description of the scene.
 She does not seem to be in a hurry to catch the reader's nerves, but the short monologue is pleasant to read, and the plot unfolds in the introduction of the parents' story.